Blueberry Simple Syrup For Coffee

 - Overall profile: soft, rounded, and versatile

-Blueberry syrup uses
+Blueberry simple syrup uses

-A tablespoon in sparkling water over ice is the simplest and one of the best uses.
-The color alone makes it worth making.
-In lemonade the citrus and berry work together naturally.
+- For lemonade: the citrus and berry work together naturally.
 This is the combination I come back to most in summer.

-It works well in a blueberry gin and tonic, a blueberry vodka lemonade, or as the sweetener in a blueberry whiskey sour.
+- Cocktails and mocktails: it works well in a blueberry gin and tonic, a blueberry vodka lemonade, or as the sweetener in a blueberry whiskey sour.
 The softness of the berry means it blends into a cocktail rather than dominating it.
 Use it to make mocktails and non-alcoholic drinks.

-Stir a tablespoon into black or green iced tea.
+- Iced tea: stir a tablespoon into black or green iced tea.
 Works similarly to the way strawberry syrup does in tea , just fruity and sweet without being sharp.

 Storage and shelf life